Canon 1D C vs 200D

 Studio photographers will appreciate that the Canon 1D C (unlike the 200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DC and the 200D have been discontinued, but can regularly be found used on eBay.
+Both the 1DC and the 200D have been discontinued, but can regularly be found used on ebay.
 The 200D was replaced by the Canon 250D, while the 1DC does not have a direct successor.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1DC and 200D can be found, respectively, in the Canon 1D C Manual (free pdf) or the online Canon 200D Manual.

 So how do things add up?
 Is the Canon 1D C better than the Canon 200D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.